Wologman/geoNotebooks/Notes/Jupyter_PyQGIS.md

 ### Advantages from Jupyter (with Conda)
 - Reproducibility
 - The entire workflow and any mathematical or logical arguments are preserved step by step.
-- Statistical and mathematical results can be plotted nicely with dedicated plotting libraries for later publication or presentation.
+- Statistical results can be plotted nicely with dedicated plotting libraries for later publication or presentation.
+- Mathematical and logical arguments can be presented with the combined presentability of Markdown and LaTeX.
 - The whole notebook can be converted to interactive `html` files, and the code can even be hidden for non-technical audiences.
 - Works with any version of Python, or any third party libraries, including machine learning libraries and frameworks such as PyTorch or Tensorflow
-- Version control of those third party libraries and Python version
+- Version control of those third party libraries and Python version, as well as integration with Git from your code editor.
 - Multi-core CPU processing (in Linux only)
 - GPU processing
 - Can work directly with rasters as NumPy arrays for speed and memory efficiency